wbeebe/EspressifProjects/esp32-c3-i2c-displays/README.md

 ## Example Output

-As you run the example, you will see the LED blinking, according to the previously defined period.
+As you run the application you will see the LED blinking, according to the previously defined period.
+You will also see the LED displays displaying numberic information.
+Please read the source file main.cpp for further details.

-For the addressable LED, you can also change the LED color by setting the `pStrip_a->set_pixel(pStrip_a, 0, 16, 16, 16);`
+For the addressable LED you can change the LED color by setting the values `pStrip_a->set_pixel(pStrip_a, 0, 16, 16, 16);`
 (LED Strip, Pixel Number, Red, Green, Blue) with values from 0 to 255 in the `main.cpp` file.